dapphub/dapple/README.md

 * Contracts are run through the `cog` preprocessor, which a few use cases:
     * "generic" functions
     * Singleton contracts (hard-code addresses for a particular chain context)
-* `dapple test`: You write your Solidity tests in Solidity, not Javascript!
+* `dapple test`: You write your Solidity tests in Solidity, not the harness language
 * `dapple do` reproducible deploy steps
 * package system (a `pack` is solidity sources + chain contexts + some metadata)

 Future plans:

+* test against specific chain state (like mainnet latest)
-* Work towards a contract package standard
+* extend contract package standard
-* admin GUI based on universal-dapp
+* lay foundation for alternative dapp browser if mist falls through

 It was developed out of necessity and in a somewhat ad-hoc manner.
 The current state of the code reflects this, and it is not a fun time for outside devs yet.
 We'll hire you to fix that, though.